Get the latest from TODAY

-Rick Browne — aka the doctor of barbecue — shares his must-read tips on grilling in our continuing series.
-(Don't miss his tips on turning out perfectly grilled burgers, grilled chicken, grilled corn and barbecued pork ribs.)
-Today, he helps you grill steak to that perfect desired doneness.
+Rick Browne — aka the "Doctor of Barbecue"— has shared his must-read tips on grilling burgers, chicken, corn and barbecued pork ribs with TODAY Food.
+Today, he's helping us grill steak to that perfect desired doneness.

 Browne says that when it comes to steak, you can grill just about any cut, from filet mignon and strip to hanger and skirt steak.
 But his favorite is a juicy, flavorful bone-in ribeye.
 He says the bone gives the meat better flavor and transmits heat to the inside of the steak, which helps it cook evenly.